Zilliqa/apidocs/source/index.html.md

 Returns the validated transactions (in verbose form) included within a specified final transaction block.

+**Note:** This API is only available for private seed nodes only.
+It is not accessible via the offical public API services (`https://api.zilliqa.com` and `https://dev-api.zilliqa.com`)

 ### HTTP REQUEST

 | Chain(s)              | URL(s)                       |